thewyveo/ontology/README.md

    - `query5.png`

 ## Notes
-- Make sure the ontology file `GROUP17-FinalOntology.ttl` is in the same directory as the notebook and has the correct name to avoid file not found errors
+- Make sure the ontology file `FinalOntology.ttl` is in the same directory as the notebook and has the correct name to avoid file not found errors

 ## Contributors
-- Maggie Cheung
+- Maggie C.
-- Holly McHugh
+- Holly M.
-- Kayra Özdemir
+- Kayra Ö.
-- Mehmet Fatih Akcaoglu
+- M. Fatih A.